 In addition, the SIP contains minimum requirements for implementing narrative toxicity objectives in the basin plans.
 In Order WQO 2003-0012, the State Water Board determined that (1) the propriety of including numeric effluent limitations for chronic toxicity in NPDES permits for publicly-owned treatment works should be considered in a regulatory setting, in order to allow for full public discussion and deliberation; and (2) the SIP be modified to specifically address the issue.
 In Resolution No. 2005-0019, the State Water Board directed staff to introduce an amendment to the SIP to address narrative toxicity control provisions.
 In 2012, staff were directed to incorporate toxicity control provisions as an amendment to the Water Quality Control Plan for Enclosed Bays and Estuaries of California.

-The ISWEBE Plan will be established by the State Water Board under authority provided by Water Code section 13170.
+The ISWEBE Plan will be established in the future by the State Water Board under authority provided by Water Code section 13170.
 In accordance with Water Code section 13170, except where otherwise noted, the ISWEBE Plan would supersede any Regional Water Quality Control Plans (basin plans) for the same waters to the extent of any conflict.
-The ISWEBE Plan may also be used by the State Water Board in the future on a case-by-case basis to include state policies for water quality control .
+The ISWEBE Plan may also be used by the State Water Board in the future on a case-by-case basis to include state policies for water quality control to the extent they address waters of the United States.
 The Porter-Cologne Water Quality Control Act authorizes the State Water Board to formulate, adopt, and revise state water policy, which may include water quality objectives, principles, and guidelines.
 (Water Code § 13140-13143).
 In some cases, including these Toxicity Provisions, the State Water Board acts under the authority of both section 13170 and section 13140.
+As a result, the Toxicity Provisions will apply to all waters of the State as state policy for water quality control and will be incorporated into the ISWEBE Plan in the future for waters of the United States.

 9. Section 5.2.1 (last paragraph under the “Option 1 – Preferred” heading) is revised as follows:

-Once an alpha error rate is developed, all research and processes will be subject to State Water Board review and rulemaking to amend Table 1 in the ISWEBE Plan.
+Once an alpha error rate is developed, all research and processes will be subject to State Water Board review and rulemaking to amend Table 1 in the Provisions.